building Tristan’s communication skills to help with the Terrible Twos

 And at this stage he gestures a lot.
 He asks to be picked up and we just follow his pointing signals.

 The main point is that communication has been a huge tool in helping us deal with the Terrible Twos.
-It’s fascinating to watch Tristan communicating his wishes (what goes on in their little heads?!).
+It’s fascinating to watch this little boy communicating his wishes (what goes on in their little heads?!).
 He can now usually get his point across early so we can either accommodate him or anticipate and redirect temper flares.
 It’s a tiring and frustrating but very rewarding phase, “growing” this littler person!